ydahal1/ydahal1/jokes.md

-A bartender broke up with her boyfriend, but he kept asking her for another shot.
+Is the pool safe for diving?
+It deep ends.

 [
-Sat May  9 00:54:05 UTC 2026
+Sun May 10 00:58:04 UTC 2026
  ]